Milwich: Location

 The village is 7.8 mi north east of the town of Stafford, and 12.4 mi south west of Stoke-on-Trent.
 The nearest railway station is 5.5 mi west in the town of Stone.
-The village is situated on the B 5027.
-The nearest main road are the A51 which passes the village 2.3 mi to the south west.
+The village is on the B5027 road.
+The nearest main road is the A51 which passes the village 2.3 mi to the south west.

 Population

-The 2011 census recorded a population of 418 in 175 Households.
-The parish comes under the Stafford Non-Metropolitan District.
+The 2011 census recorded a population of 418 in 175 households.
+The parish comes under the Stafford non-metropolitan district.

-Village Facilities
+Village facilities

 The village has a post office which can be found at Prospect House, Coton Hill.
-Within the village there is one public house which is called the Green Man.
-The parish church is called All Saints which is notable for possessing the oldest dated bell in Staffordshire and the seventh oldest dated English bell.
+Within the village there is one public house, the Green Man.
+The parish church is dedicated to All Saints and is notable for possessing the oldest dated bell in Staffordshire and the seventh oldest dated English bell.
 The present church was rebuilt in place of an early medieval church 1792 and is a Grade II listed building.
-Further renovations and alterations saw a gallery added in 1837 with the interior pitch pine paneled installed in 1888.
+Further renovations and alterations saw a gallery added in 1837 and pitch pine panelling installed in 1888.